rneilson/iws-demo/README.md

 ```
 ./iws-curl post https://iws.example.com/featreq/auth/
 ```
 As `iws-curl` reads POST data from stdin, we need to enter it directly (or redirect from a file or pipe).
-If directly entering on the command line, `iws-curl` will seem to hang, waiting for input.
+If directly entering on the command line, `iws-curl` will wait for input.
 Enter the following:
 ```
 {"action":"login","username":"iws-admin","password":"<your-password-here>"}
 ```